 God is with people suffering from disaster — the refugee, the earthquake survivor, the family facing famine.
 He calls us to follow Him in offering hope to the most vulnerable in their hour of greatest need.
 Following Jesus’ example, we seek out the lost, injured, and threatened, providing care and protection when it seems all is lost.

-Growing up in Ban Yan Yao, a small fishing village on Thailand’s western coast, Jane Sunari Udomsawat’s family made a living from the sea.
+Growing up in a small fishing village on Thailand’s western coast, Jane Sunari Udomsawat’s family made a living from the sea.
 But on Dec.
 26, 2004, the sea that had provided for the family became an angry foe.

-Early that morning, Jane and her father left the house to pick up a relative at a bus terminal nearly seven miles inland.
-Her mother and sister remained home, unaware a wall of water was surging their direction.
+Early that morning, Jane and her father left the house to pick up a relative at a bus terminal about 7 miles inland.
+Her mother and sister remained home, unaware of the wall of water surging their direction.

 Jane and her father were still on the road when they heard about the tsunami’s destruction.
 They quickly returned home.